ericposas/spidermap/README.md

     - Add slide-in transitions to all UI panels

+  - Map Labels Context Menu
+    - Create a way to save label positions for the map in DB

   - Generate PDF:
     - Clean up PDF export for listview (currently cuts words in half at page break)